MaryAngelique/freecodecamp-personal-portfolio/README.md

 - The welcome section should have an h1 element that contains text.✅

-- My portfolio should have a projects section with an id of projects.
+- My portfolio should have a projects section with an id of projects.✅

 - The projects section should contain at least one element with a class of project-tile to hold a project.